 According to ch-aviation fleets data, Wilmington is the registered trust for three DHC-8-Q400s still at SpiceJet.
 Those aircraft, VT-SQF (msn 4592), VT-SQI (msn 4596), and VT-SQJ (msn 4599), are owned by Falko Regional Aircraft and managed by Chorus Aviation Capital.
 All three aircraft are out of service for maintenance reasons.
 It is not known whether these aircraft are involved in Wilmington's insolvency petition or if the matter relates to aircraft previously placed at the airline.

 Meanwhile, despite its legal distractions, SpiceJet continues to push ahead with its revival.
-CEO Ajay Singh has said SpiceJet, unlike Go First (GOW, Mumbai International), has no intention of voluntarily filing for insolvency.
+CEO Ajay Singh has said SpiceJet, unlike Go First (Mumbai International), has no intention of voluntarily filing for insolvency.
 Instead, he has stated plans to reactivate and induct additional aircraft, including reactivating four aircraft this month and last week saying SpiceJet would induct ten new B737s over the September/October period.